Rubin-unige/assignment1_rt/README.md

           ROS_WARN("Turtles are really too close !!!");
       }}
 ```
+- These solutions should effectively handle the issue of the turtle overshooting the defined boundaries.
+However, more advanced solutions—such as smoother control algorithms or more reactive handling of movement commands—could be implemented for a more refined system.
+For the scope of this assignment, these implementations are sufficient.

 ## Summary
-The above implementation thoroughly addresses all aspects of the assignment, going beyond basic requirements by incorporating calculations and handling of overshoot in boundary issues.
-It ensures that the turtles stay within the designated boundaries and avoids potential collisions.
-Additionally, it anticipates edge cases, such as the pre-existence of turtle2, preventing crashes or errors.
-While the current solution is effective, it provides ample room for further improvement and optimization, such as enhancing the distance monitoring system, refining boundary handling, or integrating more advanced features for greater control and flexibility.
+The current implementation thoroughly addresses the core aspects of the assignment, ensuring that the turtles stop at the designated boundaries and avoid potential collisions by halting at a defined distance threshold.
+While the handling of overshoot and boundary issues has been removed for now, the program still includes basic checks for overshoot.
+Specifically, it notifies the user when an overshoot occurs or when the turtles are too close to each other.

+The solution is stable and reliable in its current form, but there is still room for future improvements and optimizations.
+Potential areas for enhancement include refining the distance monitoring system, improving boundary handling for greater precision, and integrating more advanced features to offer better control and flexibility over the turtle interactions.